 But inside the existing old flurorescent tube holder there will be a mass of wires; never fear, this is ridiculously simple.

 Changing fluorescent light fittings to LED can be done in five minutes.

 Here it is sans the starter.
-Newer ones don't have a starter.
-This is a very old fitting, 35 years, so it's grubby but easily switched to LED; the plastic may be fragile.
+Newer fluorescent fittings do not have one.
+This is a very old, 35 years, so it is grubby but still easily switched to LED; the plastic may be fragile.

-Look around for the ballast; it's a rectangular box, about 10cm long.
-If you are using a double tube holder there will be two ballasts.
-You have to do both.
+Look around for the ballast; it's a rectangular-box, about 10cm long.
+If you are using a double tube holder there will be two.
+You have to remove both completely and discard them.

-Identify the ballast, and the two wires running into it, where the yellow arrows are seen below.
-There will some sort of connector; these have black circles drawn on them for some reason known to the manufacturer only.
+Identify the ballast, and the two-wires running into it, where the yellow arrows are seen below.
+There will be some sort of connector; these have black circles drawn on them for reasons known to the manufacturer only.
 Unscrew or unplug them.

 Stay with me because changing fluorescent light fittings to LED really is ridiculously simple.

 Cut a short length of single-core wire, say 5 to 10 mm long and strip off the covering from each end.
 It can be very thin as these LED tubes draw only 18 watts.
 Roughly one tenth of an amp on 220 volts mains, double that if you are in America and on 110 V.